bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 we&apos;re going to leave the <b>leftPosition</b>.
 These two pieces (<b>counter</b> and <b>imageWidth</b>) stay exactly the same.
-In fact, we could actually make the script, make this event handler by copying and pasting the next, because a bunch of it is the same.
+In fact, we could actually make the script, make this event handler by copying and pasting the next, because a bunch of it is the same.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 324. define left position of slider image (194) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">